Low Histamine Diet Plan

 I can even eat out (mindfully) without major reactions.

-It’s wonderful to be able to eat a variety of foods, now.
-I want this for you, too!
+It’s wonderful to be able to eat a variety of foods, again.”

 So, what’s your next step?